-Notes to consolidated financial statements For the years ended December 31, 2019 and 2018 (Expressed in United States Dollars)
+Notes to consolidated financial statements For the years ended December 31, 2020 and 2019 (Expressed in United States Dollars)

-(Loss) income per share
+Loss per share

-Basic (loss) income per share is calculated by dividing net (loss) income attributable to equity owners of the Company by the weighted average number of common shares outstanding during the period.
-Diluted (loss) income per share is calculated whereby the weighted average number of common shares outstanding is increased to include potentially issuable common shares from the assumed exercise of common share purchase options and warrants, if dilutive.
+Basic loss per share is calculated by dividing net loss attributable to equity owners of the Company by the weighted average number of common shares outstanding during the period.
+Diluted loss per share is calculated whereby the weighted average number of common shares outstanding is increased to include potentially issuable common shares from the assumed exercise of common share purchase options and warrants, if dilutive.